nikeshskillup/gen-ai/Instructions.md

 <img src="./images/complete_dockerfile.png" alt="complete Dockerfile">

-**Summary:**
+### Congratulations:

+You have leveraged generative AI and developed a complete Dockerfile for a Node.js application.

+### Summary:

-In this lab, we leveraged generative AI to simplify the creation of a Dockerfile for a Node.js application.
-By interacting with the AI in the designated classroom, we addressed key questions and steps involved in Dockerfile development.
+In this lab, we leveraged generative AI to simplify the creation of a Dockerfile for a Node.js application by interacting with the AI in the designated classroom and addressing key questions and steps involved in Dockerfile development.
 The generated Dockerfile serves as a foundation for deploying Node.js applications in a containerized environment.
 This experience showcases the potential of generative AI in enhancing the efficiency of Docker-based development workflows.
-Through guided interactions, learners gained valuable insights into the Dockerfile creation process, making it more accessible and practical for real-world application deployments.
+Through guided interactions, learners gain valuable insights into the Dockerfile creation process, making it more accessible and practical for real-world application deployments.